ani71ket/UnqueCloudbookAssignment/README.md

 ```

 ## Running Tests
+Ececute the test suite with:
 ```bash
 npm test
 ```

 ## API Documentation

-Access the Swagger documentation at `/api-docs` when the server is running.
+Swagger documentation is available at /api-docs when the server is active.

 ## API Endpoints